kolive/website-updates/README.md

 website-updates
 ===============

-A javascript library with several plugins for pulling update information from various services including: rdio, goodreads, twitter, and github
+A php library with several plugins for pulling update information from various services including: rdio, goodreads, twitter, and github